vacp2p/multiprotocol/README.md

-# multiprotocol: Multiformat inspired self-describing protocol identifiers
+# multiprotocol: multiformat inspired self-describing protocol identifiers

 **:warning: THIS IS STILL AN EARLY DRAFT :warning:**